Skip to content

 How Muhammad Ali Pasha Reinvented Egypt

-At the time, Egypt was under the indirect supervision of the Ottoman Empire and was ruled by the Mamluks.
-In short, the Mamluks were originally slaves but gained military power over hundreds of years and seized control over Egypt.
-They grew so obsessive, and as time went by, conflicts emerged, and the Mamluks fought for domination.
+At the time, Egypt was under the indirect supervision of the Ottoman Empire and ruled by the Mamluks.
+In short, the Mamluks were originally slaves but gained military power over centuries and seized control over Egypt.
+They became obsessive, and as time went by, conflicts emerged, and the Mamluks fought for domination.
 Such instability encouraged Napoleon to invade Egypt.

-But aside from the battles, destruction and Napoleon’s political objectives, the French Campaign in Egypt did result in some great discoveries that totally changed the country’s fate.
+However, aside from the battles, destruction, and Napoleon’s political objectives, the French Campaign in Egypt resulted in some great discoveries that changed the country’s fate.

-As Napoleon brought 160 scientists, scholars, and illustrators, known collectively as savants, and around 2000 technicians and artists, they studied everything about Egypt from its ancient times up to the 18th century.
-Then they catalogued all their observations in the Description de l’Égypte.
-This is a series of 37 books that had a consequential impact as they ignited global interest in Egypt, which highly inspired its reform.
+Napoleon brought 160 scientists, scholars, and illustrators, known collectively as savants, and around 2000 technicians and artists.
+They studied everything about Egypt from ancient times to 18th century.
+Then, they catalogued all their observations in the Description de l’Égypte.
+This series of 37 books had a consequential impact as they ignited global interest in Egypt, which inspired its reform.

 1799: A Stepping Stone